 - The approach taken to support employability is shaped by the subject, but key elements include practical opportunities to support skills development, opportunities for work related learning, engagement with employers and/or alumni and workshops focussed on development of career management skills.

 - Queen’s is significantly investing in the student experience, a fact reflected in its best ever rating in the 2013 National Student Survey when it received an overall satisfaction score of 90 per cent.

 - An excellent record of achievement in reviews of teaching quality; numerous teaching awards.

 - The QAA Institutional Audit (2009) said Queen's meets its highest level of confidence in the management of academic standards and in the quality of the learning opportunities offered to students.

-- Queen's Centre for Educational Development provides a comprehensive and systematic range of support to develop and enhance teaching.
+- Queen's Centre for Educational Development provides a comprehensive and systematic range of support to develop and enhance learning and teaching.

 - Support for students has been enhanced by mentoring schemes, including a Peer Mentoring project which has proved popular with new students on campus.
-A pilot scheme with alumni has also been launched with high-achieving graduates spending one-to-one time with undergraduates and passing on the benefits of their knowledge and experience.
+An alumni mentoring scheme is also offered, with high-achieving graduates spending one-to-one time with undergraduates and passing on the benefits of their knowledge and experience.

-- Queen’s has established itself in the premier league of UK research-intensive universities.
+- Queen’s has established itself in the premier league of UK research-intensive universities and is a member of the Russell Group.
 The UK-wide 2008 research assessment exercise (RAE) showed Queen’s had 11 subject areas ranked within the top 10 in the UK and 24 in the top 20.
 With almost 800 staff submitted, every area had research assessed as world leading.